risingwavelabs/risingwave-docs/docs/guides/ingest-from-postgres-cdc.md

 ## Create a table using the native CDC connector

-To ensure all data changes are captured, you must create a table or source and specify primary keys.
-See the [`CREATE TABLE`](/sql/commands/sql-create-table.md) command for more details.
+To ensure all data changes are captured, you must create a shared source first and create tables based on that source.

 ### Syntax

-Syntax for creating a CDC source.
+Syntax for creating a shared CDC source.

 ```sql
 CREATE SOURCE [ IF NOT EXISTS ] source_name WITH (